 As a communication sciences and disorders major at Elmhurst, you will find plenty of opportunities to expand your skills and gain experience—in and out of the classroom.

-Our dedicated voice and swallowing center is equipped with a wide array of acoustic and imaging instrumentation.
-The laboratory features Pentax Kay Elemetrics Computerized Speech Lab, Nasometry, Kay Pentax rigid and flexible endoscopy with stroboscopy, and treatment software applications allowing for biofeedback.
+Our dedicated Voice and Swallowing Center is equipped with a wide array of acoustic and imaging instrumentation.
+The Center features Pentax Kay Elemetrics Computerized Speech Lab, Nasometry, Kay Pentax rigid and flexible endoscopy with stroboscopy, and treatment software applications allowing for biofeedback.

 Students may gain practical training in evaluation procedures for voice analysis and visualization, fiberendoscopic evaluation of swallowing (FEES), as well as therapeutic applications and techniques using technology.
-The center serves as an educational laboratory, a clinical resource for clients of the Elmhurst College Speech Language Hearing Clinic (ECSLHC), and supports ongoing research programs in voice and swallowing.
+The Center serves as an educational laboratory, a clinical resource for clients of the Elmhurst University Speech-Language-Hearing-Clinic (ECSLHC), and supports ongoing research programs in voice and swallowing.

 - Undergraduate students in the program learn to use the equipment through guided practice as part of their coursework.

 - Graduate students conduct hearing screenings as part of diagnostic evaluations.